Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Group Relative Policy Optimization

 \section{Group Relative Policy Optimization}

-Due to the complicated structure of Problem (P1), we customize the use of an advanced DRL algorithm, GRPO \cite{GRPO}, recently proposed by the research team at \textsc{DeepSeek}, offering an efficient approach to tackling this complex problem.
+Due to the complicated structure of Problem (P1), we customize the use of an advanced DRL algorithm, GRPO \cite{GRPO}, recently proposed by \textsc{DeepSeek}, offering an efficient approach to tackling this complex problem.